cubernetes/42_minishell/README.md

     - 🟥 unfinished control operator (`&&`, `||`)
     - 🟥 here-documents
 - 🟥 The exlamation point (`!`) reserved word for negation of the exit status of a pipeline
+    - work categorically, i.e. also in && constructs, unlike bash
+    - allows for empty pipelines (i.e. `! || ! ! ; !`)
 - 🟩 comments using the hash symbol (`#`)
 - 🟩 the semicolon control operator (`;`)
 - 🟩 handling of backslash-escaping in unquoted and double-quoted contexts
-- 🟥 ANSI C quoting
 - 🟩 Error redirection using `2>` and `2>>`
 - 🟩 inheriting and respecting of umask (tho you can't change it :P)
 - 🟩 assignment words (basic implementation, not allowed with non-assignment-words)
     - try `A=1 B=2 C=3 ; declare -p A B C`
 - 🟥 heredocs in the history
+- 🟥 ANSI C quoting

 ## 🟩 Notable implementation details
 - 🟩 optional(!) garbage collection with custom(!) contexts